atomicadi/Chemical-kinetics_in-Fortran/FORT_CTST/README.md

 </p>

-Where, the summation is taken over all energy lavels.
+Where the summation is taken over all energy levels.
 The energy ε<sub>i</sub> is the energy of the i<sup>th</sup> state relative to the zero-point energy, and g<sub>i</sub> is the degeneracy.
 Usually, it is assume that the various types of energy- electronic, vibrational, rotational, and translational- are independent of one another.
-So, the total energy corresponding to the i<sup>th</sup> energy state is thus expressed as the sum of the different types of the energies:
+So, the total energy corresponding to the i<sup>th</sup> energy state is thus expressed as the sum of the different types of energies:
 <p align="center">